 Understanding your inheritance

-- What type of assets you will receive.
-A house, other real estate, a business, stocks and bonds, retirement plans, IRAs or life insurance?
+- Asset type and value.
+What type of assets will you receive – a house, other real estate, a business, stocks and bonds, retirement plans, IRAs or life insurance?
 What is the estimated value?

-- When the assets will be available — immediately or distributed over time?
+- Timing of distribution(s).
+When will the assets be available?
+Will you receive your inheritance immediately or will it be distributed over time?

-- What taxes might apply to these assets?
+- Tax implications.
+What taxes might apply to these assets?